In This Article

 Hayden Adams decided to give it a try.
 From October to November 2017, he worked on the first proof-of-concept for the first version of Uniswap, which consisted of a simple one-pager and a single liquidity provider.
 Still, the UX of Adams' POC was already better than the one of EtherDelta, the only decentralized exchange with traction at the time.

 As time passed, Uniswap for Hayden Adams became something more than just a pet project.
-Fully captivated by Ethereum's core values of decentralization and censorship resistance, he set a new, even more ambitious goal: making Uniswap a full-fledged decentralized exchange that would embrace all key tenets of Ethereum.
+Fully captivated by Ethereum's core values of decentralization and censorship resistance, he set a new, even more ambitious goal: making Uniswap a full-fledged decentralized exchange and crypto trading platform that would embrace all key tenets of Ethereum.

 With a grant in hand, Uniswap CEO braced himself for the final effort before the release of the protocol.
 The team performed a thorough code review, modified smart contracts to always favor liquidity providers over traders, audited the protocol security, and implemented new frontend designs.